nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

 ### My Journey Towards Understanding Qualitative Research

-In the past, I worked with both quantitative and qualitative methods, but over time I began to realise the limitations of relying solely on numbers.
+In the past, I worked with both quantitative and qualitative methods, but over time I began to realise the limitations of relying only on numbers.
 This realisation did not come immediately; it took time for me to fully appreciate the value of qualitative research.

 While thinking about it, I figured that this subject had been on my mind for quite a while, though I was not able to express it clearly.
 Over the last year, after much thought and exploration, I could develop a clearer sense of the direction I want to take in my dissertation.
 Ultimately, my aim is to find ways to give greater emphasis to areas like urban nature, culture, knowledge and *qualitative* factors in urban development that are usually hard to measure.
 Rrather than focusing only on economic factors as the bottom line for decision-making.